mattstefek/greyhound-initiative/README.md

-# greyhound-initiative
+# Maelstrom Initiative
-Greyhound Initiative ruleset for homebrew tabletop
+Maelstrom Initiative ruleset for a homebrew tabletop.